Stanislaws/sfdc-dnb-direct-rest/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 Requires a Salesforce instance capable of Apex code, a contract with D&B (http://dnb.com/).
 VF page requires tablesorter (https://github.com/christianbach/tablesorter) and JQuery v1.x.x (https://jquery.com/).
+Declaritive options are not include in this repository.